FertiTOX®

 Several sponsors have provided financial support for 4 years (2023 to 2026).

 The project is mainly sponsored by public foundations such as the Swiss cancer league with a grant of CHF 349.000,- (Grant number KLS-5650-08-2022).
-Further competitive grant applications have been submitted to the German “Deutsche Krebshilfe” and the Swiss “Novartis Foundation for Medical-Biological Research”.

 The project is also financially supported by some companies.